numfocus/DISCOVER-Cookbook/docs/proposals/002-Interactive-Assessment-Tool.md

 ## Status

-**Discussion** - The proposal is being actively discussed and improved.
+**Phase 0 Completed** - Basic improvements to assessment section have been implemented.
+The proposal continues to be discussed for advanced features.

 ## Branches and Pull requests